pycollada/pycollada/README.markdown

 object.
 In addition, it supports creating a collada python object from scratch, as well as in-place editing.

+You can get help at the [pycollada mailing list](https://groups.google.com/d/forum/pycollada).

 See the [pycollada Documentation](http://pycollada.readthedocs.org/) for more information.